Xirosoft/niceicons/readme.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/xirosoft/xiroicon/deploy.yml) &nbsp; ![GitHub package.json version](https://img.shields.io/github/package-json/v/xirosoft/xiroicon) &nbsp; ![GitHub all releases](https://img.shields.io/github/downloads/xirosoft/xiroicon/total)

-Xiroicon is a set of open-source icon package for designers and develoeprs.
+Xiroicon icons: high-quality, customizable, and time-saving for seamless interface design.
 [![screenshot](./public/screenshot.jpeg)](https://xirosoft.github.io/xiroicon)
 Explore our full icon set at [https://xirosoft.github.io/xiroicon](https://xirosoft.github.io/xiroicon).

 ## Usage
 ### Basic Usage

-Just click the icons you want from [https://xirosoft.github.io/xiroicon](https://xirosoft.github.io/xiroicon), and then you can download the icons in SVG or PNG format.
+Discover a new way to streamline your design process with Xiroicon, the open source icon package manager from Xirosoft.
+Simply visit [https://xirosoft.github.io/xiroicon](https://xirosoft.github.io/xiroicon) select the icons you need, and download them in SVG or PNG format.

-Designers can click the `Copy SVG` button and then press `⌘+V` or `Ctrl+V` to paste the vector graphic into your design tool directly, easy and simple.
+Need to use a vector graphic in your design?
+With the `Copy SVG` button, you can easily paste the graphic directly into your design tool using `⌘+V` or `Ctrl+V` difference it can make for your design process.

-> We recommend that designers download or copy icons from our website when needed instead of managing all of them in a local folder.
-The website's search engine allows you to quickly locate the icon you are looking for and the icons on the website are being continuously updated.
+> Simplify your design process with Xiroicon, the open source icon package manager that offers a better way to manage your icon sets.
+Our website provides a comprehensive library of continuously updated icons that are easy to search and download.
+We recommend downloading or copying icons from our website instead of storing them locally.
+With the `Copy Icon` feature, you can seamlessly paste icons into popular design tools like Sketch, Figma, Adobe XD, and more.
 >
-> The `Copy Icon` now supports Sketch, Figma, Adobe XD, Adobe Illustrator, Affinity Designer, Affinity Photo, etc.
+> Streamline your design workflow with Xiroicon and take your work to the next level.
+> **Try it out today!**

 ### Webfont Usage

-> **Note:** You can import **Xiroicon** cdn or download it manually.
+> **Note:** You can import **Xiroicon** cdn or [download](https://github.com/Xirosoft/xiroicon/archive/refs/tags/v0.1.0.zip) it manually.

 #### CDN